-Administration of Justice/Law Enforcement
+Administration of Justice/Law Enforcement Associate of Arts with Emphasis in Administration of Justice

-Administration of Justice, A.A.

 The Administration of Justice program offers courses which reflect a balanced approach to the criminal justice system.
 Courses in law enforcement, the courts, and corrections are available.
 This program prepares students to become a criminal justice professional or transition to a four-year degree.
 A full range of elective courses offer the student an ability to explore individual interests.
 The ADMJ faculty members are all experienced in an area of the criminal justice system; they bring real-world expertise to the classroom.